24 Apr The other side of boredom

 No habits, no outcomes, no transformation – not yet.
 Just words on a page, followed by more words on a page, along with occasional cooling off.
 And yes, even painting a few decorative rocks.

 But rest assured, on the other side of boredom we will pivot, launch, re-invent, innovate, connect, transform, publish, move and act.
 And embedded in all of these is restlessness, dissatisfaction and possibility.

-So first, we have to go through the heat.
+First, however, we have to go through the heat.

 ¹hot boredom: a phrase I learned from a Pema Chödrön meditation recording while not meditating, of course.